dollarshaveclub/stickybits/README.md

 Add **dist/stickybits.min.js**

-Or as a module with `import shave from 'shave'`
+Or as a module with `import stickybits from 'stickybits'`

 <h2 id="usage">Basic Usage</h2>